 - Sober Online Community.
 I'm part of an online support group made up of all women that has been like a 24-hour meeting.
 I can access it at any time, learn from others or be of service to someone who is suffering.

 - The 12 Steps.
 Yep, working the 12 steps.
 I'm on Step 9 and it blows my mind how much work I've done and seeing how owning my part in things has changed my life.
 I used to fear the Steps, but now I honestly look forward to what they will reveal about myself, so that I can become a better, more whole person.

 - Books.
 Reading books on recovery, as well as spiritual tomes, help ground me and remind me of the power of the human spirit.
 I will write a separate post on all of the books that have helped me in my own recovery.

 - Meditation.
 I gotta be honest.
 I reach for this last.
 I'm new to meditation and it still frustrates and intimidates me.
 But when I take the time to do it, something shifts inside of me and I feel calm.
 I need to practice this more.

 That's it.
 That's a lot.

-What is the single best sobriety tool you use to help you manage your day?
-I'm always looking too add more into my daily repertoire.
+What is the single best sobriety tool you reach for to help you manage your day?
+I'm always looking to add more into my daily repertoire.